joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-17-broken-ruler.md

 First of all, if $\ell \geq 1/2,$ then this probability is $1$ — there's no way to place an interval of length $\ell > 1/2$ without encompassing the middle of the ruler.
 So, whatever expression we find, we expect it to equal $1$ when $\ell = 1/2.$

-For a ruler of length $\ell,$ the total length of the region where we can place the shard's leftmost point is $\left(1-\ell\right)$ (we can't place it any further, or its right most point would include points not on the original ruler).
+For a ruler of length $\ell,$ the total length of the region where we can place the shard's leftmost point is $\left(1-\ell\right)$ (we can't place it any further, or its rightmost point would include points not on the original ruler).
 And if the shard's leftmost point starts more than a distance $\ell$ away, it won't reach $1/2.$

 So, the probability that a random shard of length $\ell$ covers the halfway point is $P_\text{cover} = \ell/(1-\ell),$ which equals $1$ when $\ell = 1/2,$ as we had hoped.
 To summarize,